- 1 Chirk Castle, Formal Gardens and magnificent Parklands in Wales – Tourist Information, pictures and things to do

 Nearest train station is Chirk.
 It takes approximately 3 hours by train from Cardiff to Chirk Castle.

-You can visit National Rail website at www.nationalrail.co.uk and use Chirk station as destination to find out easiest routes.
+You can visit National Rail journey planner at https://ojp.nationalrail.co.uk/service/planjourney/search and use Chirk station as destination to find out easiest routes.

-It is a 1.8 miles walk from Chirk Station to Chirk Castle which is approximately 40 minutes’ walk.
+It is a 1.8 miles or 40 minutes walk from Chirk Station to Chirk Castle

 Chirk Castle opening times & Entrance fees